 • Run the Audiopraise Firmware Loader.
 It requires MS Visual C++ 2015-2022 Redistributable to run.
+Check the Vanity PRO device is correctly detected.

-• Verify the file has been correctly loaded.
-Select the new firmware file and hit the Upgrade button.
+• Choose the new firmware file and verify the file has been correctly loaded.
+Then hit the Upgrade button.

-Wait for the firmware to load.
+• Wait for the firmware to load.
 The process has several stages to upgrade all subsystems of the unit.
 Progress of some stages is reported on the screen.
 Once the new firmware has been verified, close the Loader, unplug the USB cable, and power cycle the unit.